Skip to Main Content

 As such, if in doubt, social sciences students should consult their Academic Supervisors/Lecturers regarding the referencing style that is required for a specific academic task.

-The Alma Jordan Library (AJL) provides access to print and electronic resources on the various styles.
+The Alma Jordan Library (AJL) provides access to print and electronic resources on various styles.

 Citing & Referencing: Selected Resources - CMOS